Essential renormalisation group: Frame transformations in quantum field theory

 for some $\Phi[\phi]$.
 We see explicitly that the frame transformation is proportional to the equation of motion as in the classical case.
 This is the origin of the statement that one can use the equations of motion to calculate the running of essential couplings~\cite{Weinberg1979}.
 However, in what follows we will work with the EAA, which has the form of $\Gamma[\phi,K]$ where $K$ is chosen to be a cutoff function.
 In this case, therefore, we have that

 We see that this transformation includes a loop term in addition to the tree-level term which vanishes on the equation of motion.
 The operator on the r.h.s. of \eqref{Frame_Trans_Gamma_phi_K} is the \emph{redundant operator} conjugate to the inessential coupling $\ine$.
-Every inessential coupling is therefore conjugate to a redundant operator which is in turn determined by some (quasi-)local field $\Phi(x)$ which characterises the frame transformation.
+Every inessential coupling is therefore conjugate to a redundant operator which is in turn determined by some quasi-local field $\Phi(x)$ which characterises the frame transformation.

 From a geometrical point of view, a derivative with respect to an inessential coupling can be understood as an ``averaged'' Lie derivative.
 While $\Gamma[\phi]$ is in this sense a scalar, the averaged Lie derivative of $\Gamma[\phi,K]$ is non-linear due to the presence of $K$.
-From this point of view, \eq{Frame_Trans_Gamma_phi_K} can be understood as an \emph{active frame transformation} (or active reparameterisation), where the functional form of $\Gamma[\phi,K]$ is modified leaving $\phi$ and $K$ fixed.
+From this perspective, \eq{Frame_Trans_Gamma_phi_K} can be understood as an \emph{active frame transformation} (or active reparameterisation), where the functional form of $\Gamma[\phi,K]$ is modified leaving $\phi$ and $K$ fixed.
 An active frame transformation is therefore equivalent to a change in the values of the inessential couplings keeping the essential couplings fixed.
 Different frames are therefore fully characterised by specifying values of the inessential couplings.
 The analogy with gauge fixing in general relativity is then clear: the frame transformations are analogous to gauge transformations while conditions that specify the inessential couplings are analogous to gauge fixing conditions.